surtarso/single-file-php-file-browser/README.md

 The `index.php` file will automatically generate a directory listing for the specified folder, allowing you to view and access the contained files and folders via a user-friendly web interface.
 ### Uploads (Optional)
 To upload files, create a '.users' text file in the same directory as index.php.
 Each line in the file should contain a 'username:password' pair.
-This is enought to make the upload section of the page visible.
+This is enought to make the upload section of the page visible and functional.

 However, **storing passwords in a plain text file is highly insecure** as it exposes them to potential breaches.
 For enhanced security, consider using a more robust password management system or encrypting the password file.

 **Recommended Security Measures:**